-As we can see, almost all the parameters have float data type except for quality, which is also our target variable.
-Since all the independent features are continuous, we might as well learn something from the distributions.
+As we can see, almost all the parameters have float data types except for Quality, which is also our target variable.
+Since all the independent features are continuous, we could learn something from the distributions.
 A distribution plot depicts the variation in the data distribution.
 Let’s plot the distribution for each variable using the Seaborn library.

-The majority of the distributions are approximately normal, while others have some skewness.
-The wine quality scores 5 and 6 are frequent than others.
+Most distributions are approximately normal, while others have some skewness.
+The wine quality scores 5 and 6 are more frequent than others.

-We also need to understand the inter-dependency of parameters over each other.
+We also need to understand the interdependence of parameters over each other.
 A correlation plot would be helpful in the visualization of such dependencies.
-Let’s plot the correlation heat map for understanding the dependencies!
+Let’s plot the correlation heat map to understand the dependencies!

 cmap = sns.diverging_palette(500, 10, as_cmap=True) sns.heatmap(wine_quality.corr(), cmap=cmap, center=0, square=True)

-From the above correlation heat-map, we can infer that the wine quality is positively correlated with the alcohol content and sulfates.
+From the above correlation heat map, we can infer that the wine quality is positively correlated with the alcohol content and sulphates.
 On the contrary, Volatile acidity has a considerable negative correlation with Volatile acidity.
-It is reasonable that a lower level of acidity is favored in quality testings.
+It is reasonable that a lower level of acidity is favored in quality tests.

-Let’s confirm the above-mentioned relationship using the reg-plots.
+Let’s confirm the relationship mentioned above using the reg-plots.

 fig, axs = plt.subplots(nrows=1, ncols=3, figsize=(20,5)) cols = ['volatile acidity', 'alcohol', 'sulphates'] for col, ax in zip(cols, axs.flat): sns.regplot(x = wine_quality[col],y = wine_quality["quality"], color = 'purple', ax=ax)

-Assessing a wine manually is a tedious task and requires an experienced practitioner to evaluate the quality.
-We will address this problem by building a regression model that will take wine parameters' input and return a predicted quality score.
+Assessing a wine manually is tedious and requires an experienced practitioner to evaluate the Quality.
+We will address this problem by building a regression model that will take wine parameters’ input and return a predicted quality score.
 Through this approach, we aim to eliminate the manual tasting and scoring process.
-To accomplish this task, we need to select a regression algorithm that suffices our requirements.
+To accomplish this task, we must select a regression algorithm that satisfies our requirements.

 Following are some regression algorithms that can be used for predicting The Red Wine Quality.

-Linear Models are relatively less complex and explainable, but linear models perform poorly on data containing the outliers.
-Also, linear models fail to perform well on non-linear datasets.
-In such cases, non-linear regression algorithms Random Forest Regressor and XGBoost Regressor perform better in fitting the nonlinear data.
+Linear Models are relatively less complex and explainable, but linear models perform poorly on data containing outliers.
+Also, linear models need to perform better on nonlinear datasets.
+In such cases, nonlinear regression algorithms Random Forest Regressor and XGBoost Regressor perform better in fitting the nonlinear data.

 Which algorithm is best suited for our use case?

-We don’t have significant outliers in this data, indicating that we can use linear as well as complex models.
+We don’t have significant outliers in this data, indicating that we can use linear and complex models.
 However, the model should have the following qualities:

-Keeping all the above-mentioned points in mind, we need to select a regression model.
+Keeping all the points mentioned above in mind, we need to select a regression model.
 For this tutorial, we will be using the k-NN Regressor.

 k-NN Algorithm (K Nearest Neighbors) is a supervised machine learning algorithm that can solve classification and regression tasks.
-It is extensively used in statistical estimations and even in pattern recognition during the early 1970s.
+It was extensively used in statistical estimations and pattern recognition during the early 1970s.
 The k-NN algorithm uses feature similarity to predict the values of any new data points.
-It estimates the value of a data point by taking out the average of ‘K’ closest values in the euclidean space.
+It estimates the value of a data point by taking out the average of ‘K’ closest values in the Euclidean space.
 The most commonly used method for calculating the distance between two data points is known as Euclidean Distance.

-Before implementing the k-NN Regressor, we need to scale the features as this algorithm demands homogenous features.
-We measure the distance between the pair of samples, which are influenced by the measurement units.
+Before implementing the k-NN Regressor, we need to scale the features as this algorithm demands homogenous characteristics.
+We measure the distance between the pair of samples influenced by the measurement units.
 To avoid this, we should normalize the data before implementing k-NN.

 from sklearn import neighbors from sklearn.preprocessing import MinMaxScaler from sklearn.model_selection import train_test_split from sklearn.metrics import mean_squared_error target = wine_quality['quality'] features = wine_quality.drop('quality', axis = 1) X_train, X_test, Y_train, Y_test = train_test_split(features, target, test_size=0.3) scaler = MinMaxScaler(feature_range=(0, 1)) X_train = scaler.fit_transform(X_train) X_train = pd.DataFrame(X_train) X_test = scaler.fit_transform(X_test) X_test = pd.DataFrame(X_test) rms_error = for K in range(1,75): model = neighbors.KNeighborsRegressor(n_neighbors = K) model.fit(X_train, Y_train) pred = model.predict(X_test) error = mean_squared_error(Y_test, pred, squared=False) rms_error.append(error, K) x = np.linspace(1,75, num = 75) y = rms_error fig, ax = plt.figure(figsize = [8,5]) ax.plot(x,y) annot_optimum(x,y) plt.xlabel('K - Values') plt.ylabel('RMSE Error') plt.show()

 We found an optimum Model at K = 27 where the RMS Error is minimum.
-Our dataset was quite small, which enabled us to find the optimum K; As the dataset grows, the speed of the k-NN algorithm declines very fast, which is a limitation of this algorithm.
+Our dataset was relatively small, which enabled us to see the optimum K; As the dataset grows, the speed of the k-NN algorithm declines very fast, which is a limitation of this algorithm.

-Grammarly is a cross-platform cloud-based writing assistant that reviews spelling, grammar, punctuation, clarity, engagement, and delivery mistakes.
-For categorizing similar sentences and textual documents, Grammarly relies on the KNN classification algorithm.
+Grammarly is a cross-platform, cloud-based writing assistant that reviews spelling, grammar, punctuation, clarity, engagement, and delivery mistakes.
+Grammarly relies on the KNN classification algorithm for categorising similar sentences and textual documents.

 Netflix uses the KNN Algorithm to categorize similar content-based shows.
-Netflix also uses KNN as a Recommendation Engine to recommend similar items; they compare the set of users who like each item — when a similar set of users like two different items, the items themselves are similar!
+Netflix also uses KNN as a Recommendation Engine to recommend similar items; they compare the set of users who like each item — when a matching set of users like two different items, the items are identical!

 Based on this project, the following questions can be asked in any machine learning interview:

 We started with a brief introduction to Wine Quality Tasting and problems in the manual Wine tasting approach.
 Moving on, we discussed the impact of each parameter and started the data analysis.
-Based on the correlation heat-map, we found out the most significant parameters.
-We further confirmed their impact on Wine Quality using Boxplots and Regplots.
+Based on the correlation heat map, we found the most significant parameters.
+We further confirmed their impact on Wine Quality using Boxplots and Regploys.
 Finally, we built a K-Nearest Neighbors regression model to predict the Quality of Wine and looked at the pros and cons of using the k-NN Regressor model.
 We could have approached this problem as a Multiclass classification task.